- Advertising -

 Can it replace the MLD?

 IPK cannot replace manual lymphatic drainage, but rather supplement it.
 It is important here that there are no lymph drainage problems that could cause congestion when using a Lympha Press device.
-Also shortens will not the right to MLD if you have the Lympha Press.
+Also shortens not the right to MLD if you have the Lympha Press.

 How do I apply for an IPK device and what do I have to pay attention to when applying?